We’ve been talking a lot lately about dog foods that skip chicken, beef, and pork in lieu of more unusual proteins.

 Your dog needs quite a bit of protein to remain healthy and happy, so it is often a good idea to opt for meats that contain the most protein per ounce possible.

 Rabbit definitely fits this bill, as it contains 6.1 grams of protein per ounce.
-This means that rabbit has more protein per unit than chicken, turkey, beef, duck, lamb, or pork.
+This means that rabbit has more protein per unit than chicken, turkey, beef, duck, lamb, or pork, making it a great choice when choosing a high protein dog food.

 Rabbit May Be a Good Choice for Dogs with Food Allergies